A warm welcome!

 Our appointed volunteer Dr. Gerhard Winter gave an interview to “Natur • Forschung • Museum” which touches also his bryological work in our Herbarium Senckenbergianum Frankfurt/M. Click here for the interview (in German).

-We congratulate Sarah Schießl-Weidenweber on her habilitation at the Justus Liebig University Gießen.
+We congratulate Dr. Sarah Schießl-Weidenweber on her habilitation at the Justus Liebig University Gießen.

 New buildings for Senckenberg Frankfurt